Paolo Meneguzzi: Biography

-After having spent the summer of 2005 between Italy and Switzerland with the Favola tour, Paolo dedicated himself to the creation of a new album.
+After having spent the summer of 2005 between Italy and Switzerland with the 'Favola' tour, Meneguzzi dedicated himself to the creation of a new album.
 After two years of silence, he announced his participation in the Festival di Sanremo and of the release (on 9 March) of the album Musica.

-He participated in the Festival di Sanremo 2007, with the song Musica, placing sixth, having gained much success and above all, the approval of Pippo Baudo, who defined him as "The Exemplar of the Festival di Sanremo".
+He participated in the Festival di Sanremo 2007, with the song "Musica", placing sixth, having gained much success and above all, the approval of Pippo Baudo, who defined him as "The Exemplar of the Festival di Sanremo".

 Musica was released on 9 March 2007, Paolo's fourth Italian album, following the release of the namesake single that remains the most sold in Italy.

-On 21 April he began the Musica Tour, still in Switzerland, but this time departing from Biasca.
+On 21 April he began the 'Musica Tour', still in Switzerland, but this time departing from Biasca.
 On 2 November, the fan club gathering with the artist took place in the studios of Radio Italia in Cologno Monzese.

-On 26 November 2007, it was announced that Paolo would be representing his home country Switzerland in the Eurovision Song Contest 2008 in Belgrade, Serbia, competing with the pop ballad "Era stupendo".
+On 26 November 2007, it was announced that Meneguzzi would be representing his home country Switzerland in the Eurovision Song Contest 2008 in Belgrade, Serbia, competing with the pop ballad "Era stupendo".
 He took part in the second semi-final of the contest on Thursday 22 May 2008, competing against 18 other countries, all competing for one of 10 spots in the final on Saturday 24.
 However, he failed to qualify to the final.

-Paolo participated in the Sanremo Music Festival 2008, performing the song "Grande" and placing sixth.
+He participated in the Sanremo Music Festival 2008, performing the song "Grande" and placing sixth.
 The song was included in his fifth album, titled Corro via.
 Released on 14 March 2008, it also features the single "Era stupendo".

-Paolo Meneguzzi is the founder of "Progettoamore" (Love Project).
+Meneguzzi is the founder of "Progettoamore" (Love Project).
 Progettoamore is a charity founded in 2009, to support and help children and adolescents.